 - Guide Peer Learning: Students share ideas with each other, and discuss their thinking before independently responding to questions.

 - Differentiate Instruction: Assign different grade-level sets of Pause Points to students based on their individual learning readiness.

-You can now find Pause Points in over 50 popular movies in BrainPOP K–8, and we’ll continue to expand coverage throughout the year.
+You can now find Pause Points in 400+ movies in BrainPOP K–8, and we’ll continue to expand coverage throughout the year.
 To learn more about how Pause Points can support your classroom needs, watch our two-minute tutorial or see Pause Points in action!